AbrSergey/Easy-Posting/readme.md

 `npm install easy-posting`

-#### Have a template file and a folder containing your posts in the root of your project
+#### Setup the required files: a template file and a folder containing your text posts.
 ```

 --root
    |
    |---- mytemplate.html